Olim2508/amazing-django/README.md

-# amazing-django - deploy-ready django template on docker
+# AmazingDjango - deploy-ready django template on docker

 ### How to use: